How To Change Careers Without Starting Over

 Because you’re focused on the GAP—justifying a move from Law to the Entertainment industry.
 Or project delivery to strategy.
 Or event planning to design.
 Which really doesn’t matter and is the wrong energy.

-Instead, focus on YOU and your unique brand of doing things.
+Instead, focus on YOU, your unique brand of doing things, and where you want to go from here.

 Even if you're changing careers to something completely different, your strengths, perspective, values, how you lead, and what sets you apart are totally transferrable—and likely give you a unique point of view and/or skill set that others in the new field might not have.

 Everything is transferrable.
 Because you’re you, wherever you go.
 And that’s valuable.
-Especially if it sets you apart from the crowd.
+Especially when it sets you apart from the crowd.

 Let’s Talk About Pay